 The process workshop is an excellent medium for participants to learn about playing different roles, to receive the work and, equally important, to be part of a support team for others to receive the work.
 It is a high level skill for a person to know what role she is playing and to sustain that role over time.
 Very specific things are done so that each participant knows what role she is playing during different phases of the workshop.
 Each person knowing her role and knowing how to change roles during the workshop supports the safety, containment, and efficiency of the group process.

 Often participants in a process format workshop are relegated to a spectator or observer position.
 Few people have the concentration skills to hold presence for others for that long.
 In this setting, the participants act as part of the support team.
 They are given meaningful tasks to do.
-Their participation supports them to stay current in the moment with him/herself as well as with the turn person.
+Their participation supports them to stay current in the moment with themselves as well as with the turn person.

 The process workshop empowers participants to engage their own lives and learn the value of giving and receiving support.

-Participants also learn the value of appropriate containment and cathartic styles of therapy.
+Participants also learn the value of appropriate containment vs. cathartic styles of therapy.
 More cathartic or affect oriented work makes use of midbrain and mid limbic structures of the central nervous system.
-The problem with this is that shock imprinting

-resides in the brain stem, amygdala and the dorsal vegal trunks.
+The problem with this is that shock imprinting esides in the brain stem, amygdala and the dorsal vegal trunks.
 This therapeutic model and the Womb Surround Workshop are especially effective for addressing issues involving early shock imprinting.
 This is why I primarily use a somatically based containment model.

 The small group format is a fantastic skill building and learning field for the evolving practitioner.
 Most facilitators pay so much attention to the individuals in the group that they identify with specific individuals in the group.
-What I do in addition to tracking individual’s process is focus my attention on the energy in the relationships with in the group.
-In effect I am paying attention to the space between participants.
+What I do in, addition to tracking individual’s process, is focus my attention on the energy in the relationships with in the group.
+In effect, I am paying attention to the space between participants.
 Attention to the energy of the relationships broadens my scope and allows me to act as a bridge between people and facilitate more effective relationships.

 Facilitating small groups allows me to identify and compare prenatal and birth pattern behaviors.
 Invariably, every workshop organically develops one or two primary themes.
 As these themes and related patterns emerge, each person’s individual process supports the growth of and impacts life changes for the other members of the group.
 The work of each person seems to have a cumulative effect on everyone in the group.
-Over the course of a three to four-day period, it is as if each participant has received seven sessions.
+Over the course of a five-day period, it is as if each participant has received seven sessions.

 The other profound benefit for the practitioner is that the small group process builds skills necessary for managing family dynamics for a family therapy setting.
-I have found that the skills that I gain from working in the small group setting transfers directly to efficient and effective application in the family setting, working with a baby, mom, dad, and sometimes other siblings or primary caretakers.
+I have found that the skills that I gain from working in the small group setting transfer directly to efficient and effective application in the family setting, working with a baby, mom, dad, and sometimes other siblings or primary caretakers.

 In the training program, trainees are learning to work with groups and families.
 It is a high level skill to manage a group or a family.
 It takes about three to seven years of persistent practice to begin to fill out these skills.